• Skip to primary navigation

 Want to find out more about your child’s temperament?
 Try this short quiz to discover more!childrens temperament quiz

-Several fascinated studies have looked at just this issue and found support for the idea that children with an inhibited temperament are less likely to test well on assessments of expressive language.
+Several fascinating studies have looked at just this issue and found support for the idea that children with an inhibited temperament are less likely to test well on assessments of expressive language.
 The researchers considered several different explanations for the link.
 Simply put, they found the most evidence for the idea that children with an inhibited temperament most likely “know it but don’t say it.”
 In other words, they tend to test equally well on receptive language (hearing and understanding words) but are less likely to say words that they know.
 This means that temperament is a factor that needs to be considered, along with others, when investigating any language delays.

 Need help understanding your toddler’s language development?